Love for One Another

-The brief epistle of 2 John begins with salutations from an elder to "the elect lady and her children."
-Since this is Election Day across the U.S., many may think of Hillary Clinton.
-But the "elect lady" in the text is not really a "lady," but a community, and her children are members of that community…so it also applies to Donald Trump or any of the candidates for election.
+The brief epistle of 2 John begins with salutations from an elder to “the elect lady and her children.”
+With the past Election Day still on our minds and some ballots still being counted, we might think of the many women newly elected to state and federal offices.
+But the “elect lady” in the text is not really a “lady” but a community – and her children are members of that community.
+The metaphor also applies to any election candidates and office holders.

-What's more important than the specific identity of the "elect lady" is her (or his) function.
-The elect and her children are admonished to love one another.
-Obedience to this age-old commandment is the indeed the validation and the mandate of one's election.
+What’s more important than the specific identity of the “elect lady” is her/his/their function.
+The elect and the children are admonished to love one another.
+Obedience to this age-old commandment is the indeed the validation and the mandate of one’s election.

 Given the bitter wrangling of this past election cycle, love for one another is still our most pressing need.